kalimero0411/fastakit/README.md

 - The `--min_max_seq` option applies to the nucleic acid sequences.
 - The `--min_max_seq` option together with `--translate` applies the `--min_prot` option for the respective minimum protein size (i.e. (minimum / 3) - 1).
 - The `--check` option return exit code 0 if the FASTA file is single-line.
-- The `--mw` option calculates average protein molucular weight only if the sequences were translated, detects DNA/RNA sequences, and ouputs the ssDNA/sRNA and dsDNA/dsRNA average molecular weight seperated by a tab.
+- The `--mw` option detects DNA/RNA/protein sequences, and ouputs the average molecular weight of ssDNA/sRNA and dsDNA/dsRNA seperated by a tab or protein average molecular weight.